 The course is squeezed into FIVE weeks; it'll feel at times a bit jampacked-but not (we hope) in a bad way.
-There'll be built-in means to manage your workload-optional materials, flexible deadlines and plenty of assistance available if you need it.
+There'll be plenty of assistance available to you if you need it.
+Email me anytime with questions or concerns-as soon as they hit.